Aletheia-Praxis/reword_commits-auxiliary_tool/README.md

     ```bash
     chmod +x reword_commits.sh
     ```
-3.  **Run the Script**: Execute the script from your terminal within your Git repository:
+3.  **Run the Script**: Execute the script from your terminal within your Git repository.
+You can specify an editor or use the default:
     ```bash
     ./reword_commits.sh
+    ./reword_commits.sh --editor=vim
+    ./reword_commits.sh -e code --wait
+    ./reword_commits.sh --default
     ```
+4.  **Handle Uncommitted Changes (if prompted)**: If you have uncommitted changes, the script will ask you to `(s) stash` them or `(e) exit`.
+Choose `s` to temporarily save your changes and proceed, or `e` to exit and handle them manually.
-4.  **Choose Rebase Option**: Follow the prompts to select how you want to rewrite your history:
+5.  **Choose Rebase Option**: Follow the prompts to select how you want to rewrite your history:
-    *   `1`: From the first commit.
+    *   `1`: From the first commit (root).
     *   `2`: For the last N commits (you'll be asked for the number).
-    *   `3`: For a specific commit (you'll be asked for the commit hash).
+    *   `3`: For a specific commit by its full hash (you'll be asked for the commit hash).
-5.  **Interactive Editor Instructions**: Read the on-screen instructions carefully before pressing Enter to proceed.
+6.  **Interactive Editor Instructions**: Read the on-screen instructions carefully before pressing Enter to proceed.
 These instructions explain how to modify the rebase plan in your default text editor (e.g., Nano, Vim, VS Code).
     *   Change `pick` to `reword` (or `r`) for any commit you wish to modify its message.
     *   Change `pick` to `edit` (or `e`) if you want to pause the rebase at a specific commit to make other changes or resolve conflicts.
+If you choose this, the script will pause and provide options to continue or abort.
-6.  **Rewrite Commit Messages**: For each commit marked `reword`, your editor will open.
+7.  **Rewrite Commit Messages**: For each commit marked `reword`, your editor will open.
 Change the commit message as desired, adhering to Conventional Commits standards (e.g., `feat(scope): descriptive message`).
 Save and close the editor for each message.
-7.  **Handle Pauses (if any)**: If the rebase pauses (e.g., due to an `edit` command or conflicts), the script will prompt you to:
+8.  **Handle Pauses (if any)**: If the rebase pauses (e.g., due to an `edit` command or conflicts), the script will prompt you to:
     *   `c`: Continue the rebase (after resolving any conflicts manually).
     *   `a`: Abort the rebase.
     *   `q`: Exit the script, leaving the rebase in a paused state.
+9.  **Restore Stashed Changes (if applicable)**: If you stashed changes at the beginning, the script will remind you to restore them using `git stash pop` after the rebase is complete.
-8.  **Force Push (if needed)**: After the rebase completes, if you have pushed these commits previously, you will likely need to force push your changes to the remote repository:
+10. **Force Push (if needed)**: After the rebase completes, if you have pushed these commits previously, you will likely need to force push your changes to the remote repository:
     ```bash
     git push --force-with-lease
     ```